 Working in professional kitchens, I’ve learned how to avoid letting anything go to waste.
-Vegetable scraps turn into stock, egg shells into compost.
+Vegetable scraps turn into stock, egg shells are transformed into compost.
 I even bake bread from a local brewer’s spent grains.

 But no matter how much hummus, falafel, or roasted snacks I make, I’ve never once thought to reserve the leftover liquid from canned chickpeas for another use in my cooking.
 That opaque, viscous stuff always goes straight down the drain.

 Made up of a unique blend of starches, proteins, and other soluble plant solids, it turns out that the cooking liquid of beans functions an awful lot like eggs.
 It can emulsify, foam, bind, gelatinize, and thicken.
 While most of its properties mimic the white, it has some effects of the yolk as well.